LightNovelSniffer/LightNovelSnifferCore/.github/README.md

 # LightNovelSniffer
-C# .Net 4.5 Web crawler to create PDF and Epub version of online light novels.
+C# .Net Core 2.0 Web crawler to create PDF and Epub version of online light novels.

+It's a portage of the .Net 4.5 version available [here](https://github.com/JoshuaArus/LightNovelSniffer).

 This is a core library.
 It will need a proper interface to work.
-For now, there is only a [CLI available](https://github.com/JoshuaArus/LightNovelSniffer-CLI).
-A [GUI](https://github.com/JoshuaArus/LightNovelSniffer-GUI) is planned but haven't been started yet (feel free to join the adventure !)
+For now, there is only a [CLI available](https://github.com/JoshuaArus/LightNovelSnifferCore-CLI).

 ## Instructions
 ### Entry Point